 c = 8.94.
 Go ahead and check it with our Pythagorean theorem calculator!

-Note that if you are solving for a or b, isolate the variable before combining like terms and taking the square root
+Note that if you are solving for a or b, rearrange the equation to isolate the desired variable before combining like terms and taking the square root

-The Pythagorean theorem calculator will solve for the sides in the same manner that I displayed above.
-It's just a way to show you how you can solve if you prefer to do it by hand.
+The Pythagorean theorem calculator will solve for the sides in the same manner that we displayed above.
+We have included the method to show you how you can solve your problem if you prefer to do it by hand.

 What is the hypotenuse formula?